Madi Edwards Sports Skimpy White Panties In Sultry New Snap: ‘Quarantine Mood’

 “All white is your color Madi,” one social media user complimented, adding a series of heart-eye emoji.

-“Quarantine mood + lingerie = Dang Girl!!,” a second follower gushed, adding a few flame emoji to the end of their comment.
+“Quarantine mood + lingerie = Dang Girl!!” a second follower gushed, adding a few flame emoji to the end of their comment.

 “Very very nice,” another wrote alongside a few red heart emoji.